-4. Has the entity implemented a mechanism for zero liquid discharge?
+5. Has the entity implemented a mechanism for zero liquid discharge?
 If yes, provide details of its coverage and implementation.

-No. The Company has not implemented a mechanism for zero liquid discharge.
+No. The entity has not implemented a mechanism for zero liquid discharge.
 However, National Environmental Engineering Research Institute (NEERI) has been identified to carry out a feasibility study for implementation of ZLD.
-Based on the outcome of the feasibility study, ZLD will be implemented provided if it is technically feasible.
+During the year under review, CSIR-NEERI Nagpur commenced their study to ascertain the feasibility of partial of complete re-use of treated effluent, which would take upto two years.